Ken Avery begins his 6th year as Gardener.

 Ken routinely came to the Garden in the winter to check on things and fill bird feeders.
 He noted sighting some uncommon birds during the winter at the Garden: Tufted Titmouse, 2 Goshawks and a Great Horned Owl.
 He also observed a red fox near the Garden Office.
 (2)

 The Annual Meeting of The Friends of the Wild Flower Garden was held on March 2nd at the Minneapolis Athletic Club.
-The Board members elected were: Kenneth Avery, Dorothy Binder, Russell H. Bennett, Martha Crone, Marion Cross, Elizabeth Carpenter, Whitney Eastman, Loyd Hale, Walter E. Lehnert, George Ludcke, Alice Martin, Leonard Odell, Elizabeth Reed, Leonard F. Ramberg, Carl Rawson, Mrs. Robert Strange, Mrs. Clarence (Edda) Tolg and Alvin Witt.
+The Board members elected were: Kenneth Avery, Dorothy Binder, Russell H. Bennett, Martha Crone, Marion Cross, Elizabeth Carpenter, Whitney Eastman, Loyd Hale, Walter E. Lehnert, Mrs. George Ludcke Sr. (Jessie), Alice Martin, Leonard Odell, Elizabeth Reed, Leonard F. Ramberg, Carl Rawson, Mrs. Robert Strange, Mrs. Clarence (Ebba) Tolg and Alvin Witt.

 Officers elected at the board meeting were: Walter E. Lehnert, President; Mrs. Clarence Tolg, Vice-President; Martha E. Crone, Secretary - Treasurer.
 Martha Crone continued as editor of the newsletter and membership chair.